MagelessMayhem/Grapejuice-DB/README.md

-:exclamation: **Roblox does not currently work under WINE!
-The Byfron client was pushed to the live channel yesterday and purposely blocks WINE right now.
-This message will be updated if progress is made.** :exclamation:
+:exclamation: **Roblox is currently working again! ** :exclamation:

 This repository contains a database of Roblox games that have been tested under Grapejuice's modified WINE-TKG 7.20.
 Any games with a rating below Platinum have their respective issues mentioned, if any.